vega/vega-tutorials/airports/Tutorial.md

 ]
 ```

 _Signals_ are variables that can change dynamically in response to user input.
 Each signal consists of a name, an initial value, and an optional set of one or more update rules.
 The update rules are defined as a set of `streams` handlers with a `type` (which may monitor input event patterns or other signals) and an expression (`expr`) to evaluate when events occur.
+To learn more about expressions, see the [Vega expression language documentation](https://github.com/vega/vega/wiki/Expressions).

 The `hover` signal contains the current airport record (or `datum`) under the mouse cursor, or `null` if no airport is being hovered over.
 The `streams` entries state that upon `mousover` of a `symbol` mark, set the signal value to the current `datum`.
 Upon a `mouseout` event, set the signal value to `null`.
 In short, this signal tracks the data of the currently hovered symbol.